deeplearning540/deeplearning540.github.io/source/lesson06/content.rst

 Content
 =======

-Based on discussions in `Mathematics for Machine Learning book <https://mml-book.github.io/>`_ by Deisenroth, A. Aldo Faisal, and Cheng Soon Ong.
+This content is based on discussions in `Mathematics for Machine Learning book <https://mml-book.github.io/>`_ by Deisenroth, A. Aldo Faisal, and Cheng Soon Ong, as well as the wonderful presentation in Sebastian Raschka's `lecture L6.2 Understanding Automatic Differentiation via Computation Graphs <https://youtu.be/oY6-i2Ybin4>`_.

 Check your Learning
 ===================